RyMaDe/Py-Calendar-API/README.md

 On the website you can:
 - Register, login, logout, update user details, update user password
 - View all of your calendar entries
-- Create and edit calendat entries
+- Create and edit calendar entries

 There is also documentation for the api available through swagger.